SummaryRead the full fact sheet

 How the flu vaccine works

-Influenza viruses change every year because the influenza virus has a unique ability to change its surface structure.
+Flu viruses change every year because the flu virus has a unique ability to change its surface structure.
 This means that even if you had the flu or an immunisation one year, your body’s immune system might be unable to fight the changed version of the virus that will be circulating the following year.

-Each year, a new vaccine is developed (usually called the seasonal vaccine) and is available for those who wish to be immunised.
-The seasonal influenza vaccine includes protection against four strains of influenza.
+Each year, a new vaccine is developed (usually called the seasonal flu vaccine) and is available for those who wish to be immunised.
+The seasonal flu vaccine includes protection against four strains of influenza viruses.

 Flu vaccines for different ages